 (It’s just the JPEG preview created inside the camera that’s black and white.)

-You might then think that telling your camera to shoot in black and white while capturing Raw files is pointless, but some photographers find it useful to see these black and white previews while they are shooting to give them an idea of what’s possible when editing, and help them to think and see in monochrome.
+You might then think that telling your camera to shoot in black and white while capturing Raw files is pointless, but some photographers find it useful to see these black and white previews while they are shooting to give them an idea of what’s possible when editing, and help them to think and see in monochrome or greyscale.

 There are a couple of (expensive!) digital cameras available to purchase that are built specifically to capture black and white images and depending on the model, you could even have your camera converted to shoot only black and white.